 Home prices increased an annual 8.5 percent in April, according to the Norwegian Real Estate Brokers Association, while retail sales jumped 9.6 percent in March.
 Policy makers are battling to limit gains in the currency, which has become a haven currency for investors seeking to escape Europe’s debt crisis.
 Norway boasts the world’s biggest budget surplus of any AAA rated nation and has no net debt.

-The Nordic nation places most of its energy revenue in a fund that invests abroad to avoid stoking inflation in the domestic economy.
+The country sells kroner to put funds into its $610 billion sovereign wealth fund.
+It invests abroad to avoid stoking inflation in the domestic economy.
 The Government Pension Fund Global is Europe’s largest equity investor.
 A fiscal spending rule limits the use of petroleum revenue for budget purposes to 4 percent of the fund.
-The government breached this limit in 2009 and 2010 to support the economy during the global slump.
+The government expects to spend 3.5 percent of the oil fund this year, up from 3.1 percent in 2011.
+It spent 3.9 percent in 2010 and 4.3 percent in 2009.

 To contact the reporter on this story: Josiane Kremer in Oslo at firstname.lastname@example.org